mwelk11/jekyll-now/about.md

 permalink: /about/
 ---

-I am a software developer currently living in Boston, MA.
+I am a software developer currently living in Seattle, WA.
 I grew up in Bucks County, PA.
 I obtained my Bachelor's degree in Computer Engineering from The Pennsylvania State University.
 I put together this blog to share anything interesting that I am working on.
 I am always open to new opportunities and challenges.
 I love to learn and solve interesting problems.

 ### Projects